sd4204/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Siri's blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+It's time to learn a little bit about me...